betaglot/plantabeta/docs/reference/Via/ViaMetron/ViaKuboi.md

     - ViaPosition
     - MovePosition

-- SwapMovement on ViaSurface.
+- SwapMovement on Contact.
 - UnderclingGrip when you can’t see from Distal of Elbow.
 - FootHold

 - HiddenByShadow
-    - A ViaSurface can be Hidden in a Shadow
+    - A Contact can be Hidden in a Shadow
-        - What ViaSurfaceType is most easily HiddenByShadow?
+        - What ContactType is most easily HiddenByShadow?
             - SmallSurface

     - HiddenByNoShadow
         - HiddenByNoShadow only applies to RockWalls, since ArtificialHolds are almost always a different color from the wall and artificial lighting doesn’t ever vary.
-        - Shadows help Climbers to see the 3Dimensional form of ViaSurfaces.
+        - Shadows help Climbers to see the 3Dimensional form of Contacts.
         - There are no Shadows when the light is directly shining on the Wall.

-- Mnemonic of ViaSurfaceLocation decreases Risk.
+- Mnemonic of ContactLocation decreases Risk.
-    - (ViaSurfaceLocation)RelativeTo(Via, Climber, (Via+Climber))
+    - (ContactLocation)RelativeTo(Via, Climber, (Via+Climber))
-    - Using a distinct part of the wall on the Climber’s side of an OutsideCornerWall as a guide for the ViaSurface on the Hidden side of the CornerWall.
+    - Using a distinct part of the wall on the Climber’s side of an OutsideCornerWall as a guide for the Contact on the Hidden side of the CornerWall.
     - TicMark
         - TicMark decreases Risk.
     - TicMark can’t be unseen, just like a story spoiler.
     - TicMarks prevent OnsightAttempt.
-    - Knowing the location of all the holds and ViaSurfaces decreases Risk.
+    - Knowing the location of all the holds and Contacts decreases Risk.

 - Hold hidden under a Volume
-- ViaSurface is Hidden around a CornerWall
+- Contact is Hidden around a CornerWall
     - VerticalCornerWall (Arete)
     - HorizontalCornerWall (Bulge, TopOut)
         - Foothold is hidden from Climber since it is below a BulgeWall